Donald Trump’s Pastor, Paula White, Blasted For Selling Religious-Themed Items While In White House Role

 “Anyone that’s ever listened to my message knows very well, that I believe in very solid biblical beliefs.
 So, this is not anything new.”

 White recently made headlines when she offered a prayer alongside Christian leaders like Dave Kabul, Cindy Jacobs, and Dutch Sheets.
 During the prayer, she suggested that Trump’s opponents use “sorcery and witchcraft.”
-Before the prayer, she was in the news for the revelation that she and the president previously panned to create a glass cathedral, although the plan never came to fruition.
+Before the prayer, she was in the news for the revelation that she and the president previously planned to create a glass cathedral, although the plan never came to fruition.

 The president’s spiritual adviser has taken on quite an active role in his life.
 White has publicly defended Trump from the Russia investigation and impeachment and has joined him at campaign rallies.
 According to White, her bond with Trump is the work of God.